Elizabeth Thompson1

 Last Edited=24 May 2007

-Elizabeth Dalrymple was born on 5 July 1759.1 She was the daughter of Charles Dalrymple and Elizabeth Edwin.1 She married General Alexander Lindsay, 6th Earl of Balcarres, son of James Lindsay, 5th Earl of Balcarres and Anne Dalrymple, on 1 June 1780 at St. Marylebone Church, Marylebone, London, England.1 She died on 10 August 1816 at age 57.1
+Elizabeth Dalrymple was born on 5 July 1759.1 She was the daughter of Charles Dalrymple and Elizabeth Edwin.1 She married General Alexander Lindsay, 6th Earl of Balcarres, son of James Lindsay, 5th Earl of Balcarres and Anne Dalrymple, on 1 June 1780 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.1 She died on 10 August 1816 at age 57.1

-As a result of her marriage, Elizabeth Dalrymple was styled as Countess of Balcarres on 1 June 1780.
 From 1 June 1780, her married name became Lindsay.
+After her marriage, Elizabeth Dalrymple was styled as Countess of Balcarres on 1 June 1780.

 Children of Elizabeth Dalrymple and General Alexander Lindsay, 6th Earl of Balcarres